plone/documentation/docs/i18n-l10n/use-an-external-translation-service.md

 This utility class must implement the `IExternalTranslationService` interface from `plone.app.multilingual.interfaces` and it should provide at least these methods and an attribute:

+`is_available()`
-    - `is_available()`: Returns True if the service is enabled and ready.
+:   Returns `True` if the service is enabled and ready.

+`available_languages()`
-    - `available_languages()`: Returns a list of supported language codes or pairs that can be used (source, target).
+:   Returns a list of supported language codes or pairs that can be used (source, target).

+`translate_content(content, source_language, target_language)`
-    - `translate_content(content, source_language, target_language)`: Performs the translation and returns the translated text.
+:   Performs the translation and returns the translated text.

+`order`
-    - `order`: the order in which this utility will be executed.
-This way, one can prioritize some services over others in given conditions.
+:   The order in which this utility will be executed.
+    This way, one can prioritize some services over others with given conditions.

 After doing so, as a content editor, when you edit a translation of a given content page, an icon will display next to the original content.